Assistant Professor – University of Nevada-Las Vegas

 PhD student – School of Life Sciences

 If you are interested in joining the Peltier lab as an MS or PhD student, please apply through the UNLV Graduate College.
 Once you have submitted your application, please email me describing why you are interested in joining my lab and confirming that your application is complete.
 Please title your email: “Potential graduate student – your name“.
-Please note that I will not respond to any inquiries until the student has applied through the UNLV Graduate College.

 Coral Bean